AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 	point.set("fill", "red");
 ```

 Below is a sample of a funnel chart.
 This chart displays income through the year and each point corresponds with each month of the year.
 Using {api:anychart.core.SeriesBase#getPoint}**.getPoint()**{api} method each point was colorized according to the season of the year.
-Hover a point to see the tooltip that contains information on income in the month and the total income in the season.<!-- Information on getting information from custom point's property can be found in [Text Formatters article](../Common_Settings/Text_Formatters).-->
+Hover a point to see the tooltip that contains information on income in the month and the total income in the season.
+Information on getting value from custom point's property can be found in [Text Formatters article](../Common_Settings/Text_Formatters).

 {sample}CS\_Interactivity\_22{sample}